-London Borough of Merton Civic Centre London Road Morden SM4 5DX and the Council may also refer to additional documents in order to address any objections made to the Order:
+London Borough of Merton Civic Centre London Road Morden SM4 5DX

-13 List of Documents
+14 List of documents

-13.1 In the event that it becomes necessary to hold a public inquiry into the Order, the Council may refer to the documents listed below.
-The list is not exhaustive
+- In the event that it becomes necessary to hold a public inquiry into the Order, the Council may refer to the documents listed in the table below.
+The list is not exhaustive and the Council may also refer to additional documents in order to address any objections made to the Order. - 14.2 Electronic or hard copies can be provided on request.
+To request copies please contact Simon Hogue at mertoncpo@merton.gov.uk.